 4.1 Block Product General Description

-The Block Product is sold to provide a planned amount of Firm Requirements Power to serve a portion of «Customer Name»’s Annual Net Requirement
+The Block Product provides a planned amount of Firm Requirements Power to serve a portion of «Customer Name»’s Annual Net Requirement.
+The Block Product includes a Tier 1 Block Amount and if applicable, a Tier 2 Block Amount.

 4.2 Block Amount Shapes